50 spook-tacular DIY Halloween decorating ideas

 String up ghoulish garlands

-Dress a mantelpiece with plenty of Halloween colour by hanging an array of novelty garlands.
-If you'd rather have a go at making them yourself, make a card template that you can use to trace and cut out shapes in black and orange craft paper; we like pumpkin faces and spiders in alternating shades, but you can go for anything you fancy.
+Dress a mantelpiece with plenty of Halloween colour by hanging an array of novelty paperchains.
+If you'd rather have a go at making them yourself, make a card template then use it to trace and cut out shapes in black and orange craft paper.
+Try pumpkin faces and spiders in alternating shades, or any other shapes you fancy.

 Add tape everywhere

 A 10-metre roll of 'caution' tape is super cheap and is all you need to make an eerie impact on Halloween.
-Simply stick it across a doorway for instant impact or make it part of a spooky display with a glitter skull, flower wreath and fantastic vintage-style signage.
+Simply stick it across a doorway to make guests instantly uneasy or make it part of a spooky display with glitter skulls and jelly sweets in ornate vintage jars.

 Bake some creepy cookies